Wage Calculator

 What is salary sacrifice?

-Salary sacrifice is a pre-agreed swap: you take a lower cash salary and your employer provides part of your package in another form, such as super contributions or a novated lease.
-The attraction is that some of those benefits are funded from pre-tax salary, which can reduce the tax you pay.
+Salary sacrifice is an arrangement where you agree to take a lower cash salary and your employer provides part of your package in another form — such as super contributions or a novated lease — funded from pre-tax salary.
+Because the benefit is paid before income tax, it can reduce the tax you pay overall.

-Example: If you earn $90,000 and salary sacrifice $10,000 into super, that $10,000 is directed to the fund instead of being paid to you as cash salary.
-In broad terms, you are then taxed on a lower salary amount while the contribution is taxed in the fund at 15%.
+If you earn $90,000 and salary sacrifice $10,000 into super, that $10,000 goes to the fund instead of being paid as cash salary.
+You are then taxed on a lower salary while the contribution is taxed in the fund at 15%.

 How salary sacrifice saves tax

-The value comes from the spread between your marginal tax rate and the way the packaged benefit is taxed.
-For super, the comparison is usually straightforward: money that would have been taxed at your marginal rate goes into the fund at 15%.
+The saving comes from the spread between your marginal tax rate and the way the packaged benefit is taxed.
+For super, money that would have been taxed at your marginal rate (plus the 2% Medicare levy) goes into the fund at 15% instead.

 If you are weighing super against other long-term contribution strategies, the superannuation contributions guide goes deeper on caps, carry-forward rules, and when extra contributions stop being attractive.